exilon/QuickLib/README.md

 //coverts UTC time TDateTime to Local date time UTCToLocalTime(MyUTCTime);

-//generate a 10 char length random password with alfanumeric and signs.
+//generate a 10 char length random password with alphanumeric and signs.
 RandomPassword(10,[pfIncludeNumbers,pfIncludeSigns]);

 //Capitalize every word of a phrase